-&lt;sup>31 Ibid.
+31 Ibid.

-&lt;sup>32 "Punish the Hoodlums," Montreal Star, 11 September 1907.
+^{32 &}quot;Punish the Hoodlums," Montreal Star, 11 September 1907.

-&lt;sup>33 "Japanese Troubles and Morocco," Montreal Star, 12 September 1907.
+33 "Japanese Troubles and Morocco," Montreal Star, 12 September 1907.

-interests of British diplomacy as the prime reason for denouncing the rioters, the Gazette took a more sensationalist and idealist position.
+Like its anglophone rival, the Montreal Star, the Montreal Gazette took a firm position against the Vancouver rioters and called for exemplary punishment.
+However, if the Montreal Star's editorials centred on the interests of British diplomacy as the prime reason for denouncing the rioters, the Gazette took a more sensationalist and idealist position.
 The journal began its coverage of the events on 9 September with a set of front-page dispatches, apparently from other Canadian newspapers, describing the events.
 Unlike the Star, however, the Gazette did not include coverage from either British or American newspapers.
-The following day, the Gazette featured a special article alleging that Japanese communities in Vancouver had obtained stocks of dynamite to blow up any further attacking mobs, while local Chinese were purchasing revolvers.
+The following day, the Gazette featured a special article alleging that Japanese communities in Vancouver had obtained stocks of dynamite to blow up any further attacking mobs, while local Chinese were purchasing revolvers.34

 In the same issue, the Gazette ran an editorial deploring the attacks perpetrated by "hooligans" on the Chinese and Japanese.
 The editors did not express any sympathy with anti-immigration sentiment but, rather, deplored the fact that peaceable residents were targeted by the mob "because of their color."
-The editorial's anti-racist message was reflected in its peroration: "A mob that is permitted to persecute one class of people will soon think it can tyrannize over any class, and will become a public danger that only the shedding of blood can check."
+The editorial's anti-racist message was reflected in its peroration: "A mob that is permitted to persecute one class of people will soon think it can tyrannize over any class, and will become a public danger that only the shedding of blood can check."35

 On II September 1907, the Gazette once more led with a sensationalist headline, "Ammunition Seized," in which it alleged (without foundation) that a shipment of thirty rifles and five thousand rounds of ammunition ordered by local Chinese merchants had been discovered by police and seized, even as a dozen Chinese had been arrested for carrying revolvers.
 Meanwhile, authorities, who had found a mound of oil-soaked waste in the local Japanese mission school, feared an arson plot.
-Like the editors of the Montreal Star, the editors of the Gazette included Canadian Associated Press dispatches reporting the negative reactions of the Times and other London newspapers to the rioting as well as the telegrams of regret sent to Japan by Governor General Lord Grey and by Prime Minister Wilfrid Laurier (neither of the newspapers seems to have remarked upon the oddity that Canada's leaders apologized to the Japanese government but not to the Chinese government).
+36 Like the editors of the Montreal Star, the editors of the Gazette included Canadian Associated Press dispatches reporting the negative reactions of the Times and other London newspapers to the rioting as well as the telegrams of regret sent to Japan by Governor General Lord Grey and by Prime Minister Wilfrid Laurier (neither of the newspapers seems to

-&lt;sup>34 "Dynamite," Montreal Gazette, 10 September 1907.
+34 "Dynamite," Montreal Gazette, 10 September 1907.
 I have been unable to trace the source for the stories of dynamite, which do not seem to have been reported in other newspapers.

-"The Vancouver Outrage," Montreal Gazette, 10 September 1907.
+^{35 &}quot;The Vancouver Outrage," Montreal Gazette, 10 September 1907.

-&lt;sup>36 "Ammunition Seized," Montreal Gazette, II September 1907.
+36 "Ammunition Seized," Montreal Gazette, II September 1907.
 The writer of the article introduced a slightly comic note in describing boycotts launched by local Chinese workers following the riots: "The strike of Chinese cooks, servants, and domestics disarranged the menu of fashionable Vancouver hotels and restaurants ... and closed a score of restaurants.
 In many cases guests at hotels were made victims of a new and strange diet, while chaos reigned in many homes."
 Considering the long-standing parade of racially inflected Western stereotypes about exotic (or barbarous) Chinese dishes, the idea that diners cut off from Chinese chefs were put on a strange diet was perhaps facetious.